Discussion Guide for Lion Witch And Wardrobe Book Spiritual

 The Lion, the Witch, and the Wardrobe is a book written by C.S.
 Lewis that was published in 1950.
 It is the first book in The Chronicles of Narnia series, which consists of seven books in total.

-The story follows four children who are transported to the magical world of Narnia through a wardrobe.
 Once there, they must help Aslan, the lion, defeat the evil White Witch who has placed Narnia under an eternal winter.

 The story has been interpreted in many ways, but one common theme is that it is an allegory for the Christian faith.